coq/coq/doc/sphinx/practical-tools/coq-commands.rst

 By environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Load path can be specified to the |Coq| system by setting up ``$COQPATH``
+``$COQPATH`` can be used to specify the load path.
-environment variable.
 It is a list of directories separated by
 ``:`` (``;`` on Windows). |Coq| will also honor ``$XDG_DATA_HOME`` and
 ``$XDG_DATA_DIRS`` (see Section :ref:`libraries-and-filesystem`).